 9.1 - The regular season will consist of 16 games.

-9.2 – Result of all games are due each Sunday night at
+9.2 – Result of all games are due each Sunday night at midnight eastern standard time.

 9.3 – All games must be played as “SCHEDULED” games and played head-to-head.